-Upon successful program completion, students are eligible to take the following credentialing examinations:
+Upon successful completion of these programs, students are eligible to take one or more the following credentialing examinations.

-American Society for Clinical Pathology Board of Registry.
-Passing this exam allows the technologist to use MLS (ASCP)cm after his/her name, signifying certification as a Medical Laboratory Scientist by ASCP.
-The successful candidate is then registered with ASCP and is eligible for affiliate membership in this organization.
+American Society for Clinical Pathology Board of Registry (ASCP).
+Passing the ASCP exam allows the technologist to use MLS (ASCP) CM after their name, signifying certification as a Medical Laboratory Scientist.
+They are then registered with ASCP and eligible for affiliate membership.

-American Association of Bioanalysts Board of Registry.
-Passing this exam allows the technologist to use MT after his/her name, signifying certification as a Medical Technologist by AAB.
-The successful candidate is then registered with AAB and is eligible for affiliate membership in this organization.
+American Association of Bioanalysts (AAB) Board of Registry.
+Passing the AAB exam allows the technologist to use MT after their name, signifying certification as a Medical Technologist.
+They are then registered with AAB and eligible for affiliate membership.

 California State Department of Health Laboratory Field Services (LFS).
-Passing one of the above exams allows the technologist to apply for licensure by the state of California.
+Passing either ASCP or AAB exams allows the technologist to apply for licensure by the state of California.
 This license must be renewed biannually and requires the completion of 24 units of approved continuing education.

-A Cedars-Sinai scholarship is available to students enrolled in the clinical component at Cedars-Sinai Medical Center.
-Students selected for placement here are eligible for this award, provided that they meet and maintain the minimum GPA requirements.
-Scholarships are in the amount of $750 each month of the 12-month clinical rotation period.
+Students selected to participate in Cedars-Sinai clinical laboratory rotations are eligible for scholarship, provided that they maintain the minimum GPA requirements.
+Scholarships are $750 a month for the 12-month rotation period.